Riqky/portfolio/_pages/htb_linux.md

 Then we just navigate to `http://10.10.10.194:8080/shell` and we catch a reverse shell!

-I then always use some simple steps to upgrade the shell to a proper stty, so I can use taba and Ctrl+C.
+I then always use some simple steps to upgrade the shell to a proper stty, so I can use tab and Ctrl+C.

 ![shell](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/htb/shell.png)